tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

 ## Select the agents to install

-The following prompts are related to the details about the mesh agents.
+The following prompts are related to the details about the Axway Istio agents.

 1. Select what you would like to install.
 You can install only one of the agents, or both.
 The discovery agent option deploys the API Discovery Agent and the Resource Discovery Agent.